 Try Uptrends Website Monitoring free for 30 days!

 Getting started is easy—just sign up, choose what you’d like to monitor, and go!
-We’ve assembled a handy series of getting started tutorials called the Uptrends Academy to help you with the basics.
+We’ve assembled a handy series of articles within the knowledge base Basics section to get you started.
 So what are you waiting for?Get started — it’s free